 At the time, I lived just walking distance away from the Stable Café.
 It was brilliant to walk to their home and walk back at night!
 This venue holds a very special place in my heart because of my still-close connection to the Mission District.

-Without further ado, let me share with you some helpful information about this magical San Francisco wedding venue!
+Without further ado, let me share with you some helpful information about this magical San Francisco wedding venue, the Stable Cafe, as well as photos of course!
 This venue made my list of the best wedding venues in San Francisco, linked below.

 About Stable Café for weddings